Professional Resume Writing Services Los Angeles (2x Certified)

 Pick Up the Slack

-You’ll probably be spending more time working on things than you’d like but being willing to work harder will definitely grab the boss’s attention.
+You’ll probably be spending more time working on things than you’d like, but being willing to work harder will grab the boss’s attention.

 It’s also worth doing the little things, like helping team members when they’re behind, fetching coffee from time to time, and helping to keep things in their proper place.